… from Russia Today, Moscow

 The United Arab Emirates have already acquired a Terminal High Altitude Area Defense (THAAD) system, with a greater reach than the Patriot’s.
 Saudi Arabia and Qatar have also expressed interest in the THAAD, while Qatar is now likely to proceed with the purchase of a missile-tracking radar system.

-Posted by Jim W. Dean, Managing Editor on July 30, 2015, With 1558 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on July 30, 2015, With 1578 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.